cara499/maxlength/README.md

 # maxlength

 ## Purpose
-Take datasets to be combined, find common variables, and for those variables obtain the maximum length.
+SAS macro that takes datasets to be combined, find common variables, and for those variables obtain the maximum length.
 Returns a length statement as a global macro variable.

 ## Usage
 DSETS = Datasets to be combined (space separated)